 Investment Requirements for the Greek Golden Visa Program

-The Greece Golden Visa investment requirements for real estate is €500,000 if the investment is made in northern and central provinces, the South Athens Attica region, and the municipalities of Thessaloniki, Mykonos, and Santorini.
+The Greece Golden Visa investment requirements for real estate have changed significantly as of 2023.
+Please take note, the minimum investment amount of €800,000 if the investment is made in northern and central provinces, the South Athens Attica region, and the municipalities of Thessaloniki, Mykonos, and Santorini.
 Several alternative investment options for the Golden Visa in Greece include government bonds, venture capital fund shares, and investing in shares of real estate investment companies.

 Real estate investment options